Posted on August 24, 2017

 “I really really loved The Dreamcast”

-Personally, I love these conversations, because it shows that retro video games fans are really of a single breed.
-We fell-in-love with something, we never thought it got its’ due, and now it’s time has passed.
+Personally, I love these conversations, because it shows that retro video game fans are really. mostly, of a single breed.
+We fell-in-love with something at a formative time in our lives, made an invisible, mental connection to it, and now we miss it deeply. because its’ time has long passed.

-And it makes sense that many retro game fans are not from “The Atari Age”, just look at the numbers:
+And it makes sense to me that many retro game fans are not from “The Atari Age”, just look at the numbers:

 Generation X vs. Millennials